 Book well in advance

-This is probably the most important step: Plan ahead and book the Inca Trail up to 5 -9 months in advance for the high season!
+This is probably the most important step: plan ahead and book the Inca Trail up to 5 – 9 months in advance for the high season!
 Yes – this is necessary.
+Update: this used to be necessary before the corona pandemic.
+Today the situation has changed quite a bit but we suggest you keep yourself informed on how things are going to evolve.
+You can contact us if you have questions.

-As mentioned in Step #1, the number of Inca Trail permits are limited and the demand is very high, especially for May, June and July.
+As mentioned in Step #1, the number of Inca Trail permits are limited and the demand is very high, especially for April, May, June, July & August.
 Every day, exactly 500 people can enter the Inca Trail, including guides and porters.

 If you are independent from international vacation times, don´t mind some rain drops and like to avoid groups on the trek, opt for the low season between November and March.
 It is not going to be colder during these months (on the contrary, it might be less cold!) – just the chance of rain is higher.
 Even for those months, you need to book 3-4 months ahead.